spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/spaces-and-coordinates.rst

 ======

-It is important to note that SCT Images, which are derived from NIFTI images, have their contents indexed in “Fortran order”, meaning that in an image of shape :math:`(N_a, N_b, N_c)`, where we consider the `a` axis to be the first, two consecutive (in the sense of storage location) elements are in the `a` dimension, the first.
+It is important to note that SCT Images, which are derived from NIFTI images, have their contents indexed in "Fortran order", meaning that in an image of shape :math:`(N_a, N_b, N_c)`, where we consider the `a` axis to be the first, two consecutive (in the sense of storage location) elements are in the `a` dimension, the first.